 The Port now with three docks, 26 berths and draft ranging 8.5 m to 16.5 m has become a hub port for Containers, Cars and Project Cargo in the East Coast

 Chennai Port is one among major ports having Terminal Shunting Yard and running their own Railway operations inside the harbour.
 The port is having railway lines running up to 41 Kms, 8 sidings to handle wide range of cargo like Granite, Food grains, Dry Bulk, etc. For handling containers seperate sidings are available.

 The Port has handled 48.56 Million Tonnes of cargo volume for 2021-22 vis-a-vis 43.55 Million Tonnes of Cargo in 2020-21.
 Container Volume increased to 1602319 TEU's against 1386926 TEU's in 2020-21.
 Physical performance parameters like Turn Around Time and Ship Berth day Output continued to improve.

-The existing Cruise Terminal is being upgraded to International Standards as a part of Cruise Shipping Policy.
+The existing Cruise Terminal was being upgraded to International Standards as a part of Cruise Shipping Policy.
 The induction of Mobile Harbour Cranes 100T - 2 Nos available at ChPA continue to function as Private Cranes which could improve the productivity of Cargo Handling of the Port.

 Aggressive marketing initiatives are being undertaken to improve the Port Trade, Logistics and also to attract new Cargoes.